PeriHub/PeriLab.jl/docs/src/lib/faq.md

 There are multiple options to generate your own input mesh:

-1. Use the [Perihub](https://gitlab.com/dlr-perihub/Perihub.jl) to generate your own input mesh.
+- Use the [Perihub](https://gitlab.com/dlr-perihub/Perihub.jl) framework to generate your own input mesh.

+- Generate your own input mesh with julia, [here](https://gitlab.com/dlr-perihub/PeriLab.jl/-/tree/main/examples/Training/meshing/mesh.jl?ref_type=heads) is an example.

-2. Use an existing Abaqus Inputfile (.inp).
+- Use an existing Abaqus Inputfile (.inp).

-3. Transfer your mesh using [meshio](https://github.com/nschloe/meshio)
+- Transfer your mesh using [meshio](https://github.com/nschloe/meshio)

-4. Create a feature issue and let us know what you need.
+- Create a feature issue and let us know what you need.

 ### What to do with my results?